 3 Free (and Easy) Ways to Try Out Charlotte Mason Schooling

-If you are completely new to Charlotte Mason, I recommend this lovely description of the methods and philosophies from Sonya Shafer at Simply Charlotte Mason.
+If you are new to Charlotte Mason, I recommend this lovely description of the methods and philosophies, written by Sonya Shafer at Simply Charlotte Mason.
 It will help explain some of the terms used in CM education, and how it is significantly different than typical institutional schooling (and better, if we say so ourselves).
 If you have preschoolers, and are just learning about CM, start with this post at A Humble Place.
 Rebecca offers a free booklist for kindergarten (called Year 0.5 by Charlotte Mason educators who use the old British school year designations), as well as an explanation of how Charlotte Mason education works in the day-to-day for young students.
 Following the guide on her post alone will give your a great introduction to using Charlotte Mason in your home or school classroom.

 - The Charlotte Mason Way offers a free downloadable lesson plan bundle of more than 100 pages covering history, literature, nature study, grammar, historical math, copywork and more.
 Website publisher and veteran CM educator Dolly Freeman also offers a free assessment to see if your educational philosophy would match well with Charlotte Mason.